kordwarshuis/WOT-terms-to-Spec-Up-T/README.md

 ## Results

-If everything went as planned, you should now have the following (after running a few times):
+If everything went as planned, you should now have the following (the number of sub directories in the `archive` directory depends on how often you ran the convert command.):

 ```bash
 docs